 Can a property hunter suggest a property in a neighbourhood the client did not initially want?

-Yes, and it is actually one of the major contributions of an experienced property hunter.
-Sylvain preferred the 11th, but the perfect property was in the 15th, near Porte de Versailles.
-The Home Select property hunter had the intuition that this property would suit him despite the area, and she was right.
-A client searching alone would probably never have visited this neighbourhood.
-The property hunter broadens the realm of possibilities.
+Yes, and it is one of the real contributions of an experienced property hunter.
+Sylvain preferred the 11th, but the right property was in the 15th, near Porte de Versailles.
+The Home Select property hunter sensed it would suit him despite the area, and she was right.
+A client searching alone would probably never have viewed this neighbourhood.
+The property hunter widens the field of possibility.